 The highlight of the park is none other than the unique bike zipline.
 Unlike regular zipline –where travellers normally simply hang onto the cable and brought into motion from one point to the next using body weight – bike zipline requires traveller’s to cycle from point one to another on a specially modified bicycle that runs on a 200-metre evenly laid out cable hanging 150 feet above the ground.
 A return trip on this cable takes about five minutes, depending on how fast you cycle.

 I had been to several ziplines before, but this one is indeed unique and fun that you may not be able to elsewhere.
 At first, you may find the height terrifying, but once you get a grip on how to freely handle the bike and get a hold of your fear, you may find that the experience is truly exhilarating.

 Philippines Tarsier Sanctuary

-The Philippines Tarsier known locally as maomag.
-This tiny and cuddly little nocturnal species inhabit rainforests around the world, but now only exist on a few islands in the Philippines, Borneo and Indonesia.
+The Philippines Tarsier is known locally as maomag.
+These tiny and cuddly little nocturnal species inhabit rainforests around the world, but now only exist on a few islands in the Philippines, Borneo and Indonesia.
 In Bohol alone, tarsiers were common in the southern part of the island until the 1960s, when the number started to dwindle to only around 700, according to The Philippines Tarsier Foundation.
 The threats to their existence are mainly the growing human population that destroys the rainforests, which are their habitat.
 Other than that, illegal pet trading has also been another major threat.